jagregory/abrash-zen-of-asm/src/chapter-07.md

 ### The Many Ways of Specifying *mod-reg-rm* Addressing

 There are, it seems, more ways of specifying an operand addressed with *mod-reg-rm* addressing than you can shake a stick at.
-For example, `[bp+MemVar+si]`, `MemVar[bp+si]`, `MemVar[si][bp]`, and `[bp][MemVar+si]` are all equivalent.
-Now stack frame addressing introduces us to a new form, involving the dot operator: `[bp.MemVar+si]`.
-Or `[bp.MemVar.si]`.
+For example, `[bp+MemVar+si]`{.nasm}, `MemVar[bp+si]`{.nasm}, `MemVar[si][bp]`{.nasm}, and `[bp][MemVar+si]`{.nasm} are all equivalent.
+Now stack frame addressing introduces us to a new form, involving the dot operator: `[bp.MemVar+si]`{.nasm}.
+Or `[bp.MemVar.si]`{.nasm}.
 What's the story with all these *mod-reg-rm* forms?

 It's actually fairly simple.
 The dot operator does the same thing as the plus operator: it adds two memory addressing components together.
 Any memory-addressing component enclosed in brackets is also added into the memory address.
-The order of the operands doesn't matter, since everything resolves to a *mod-reg-rm* byte in the end; `mov al,[bx+si]` assembles to exactly the same instruction as `mov al,[si+bx]`.
+The order of the operands doesn't matter, since everything resolves to a *mod-reg-rm* byte in the end; `mov al,[bx+si]`{.nasm} assembles to exactly the same instruction as `mov al,[si+bx]`{.nasm}.
 All the constant values and symbols (variable names and equated values) in an address are added together into a single displacement, and that's used with whatever memory addressing registers are present (from among BX, BP, SI, and DI) to form a *mod-reg-rm* address.
 (Of course, only valid combinations — the combinations listed in Figure 7.6 — will assemble.)
 Lastly, if memory addressing registers are present, they must be inside square brackets, but that's optional for constant values and symbols.

 There are a few other rules about constructing memory addressing operands, but I avoid those complications by making it a practice to use a single simple *mod-reg-rm* memory address notation.
 As I said at the start of this chapter, I prefer to put square brackets around all memory operands, and I also prefer to use only the plus operator.
 There are three reasons for this: it's not complicated, it reminds me that I'm programming in assembler, not in a high-level language where complications such as array element size are automatically taken care of, and it reminds me that I'm accessing a memory operand rather than a register operand, thereby losing performance and gaining bytes.